 Action effects.
 The actions' effects of the sensor network over the environment state (if nodes are active, can act over it); or the network state can be short-term or long-term.
-When actions have short-term effects, future network and environment states do not depen on actions executed in previous periods, only on the actions executed in the current period.
+When actions have short-term effects, future network and environment states do not depend on actions executed in previous periods, only on the actions executed in the current period.
 If actions have short-term effects, the decision-making of the sensor network is easier because it only depends on the current network and environment states and it does not have to look ahead to consider future states.
 For instance, actions that have long-term effects on the underlying network are: actions that consume energy when limited (in battery-power sensors); actions that move sensors (mobile sensors); or actions that change sensor configurations when there is a delay or a cost to switch among them.
-On the other hand, examples of actions that have long term effects over the environment are: actions that move objects or action that modify certain environment conditions like the heating or the cooling of a ing redundant sensors) is a good example of non-environment dependency.
-Notice that this goal does not depend on the environment, but on the sensor's joint actions.
-Otherwise, if the goals include tracking every detected object, then there exists environment dependency because the sensor network has to estimate the object position in order to track it.
-Moreover, environment dependency may be local when a sensor only needs its own observations to determine its local environment; or non-local if it also needs other observations.
+On the other hand, examples of actions that have long term effects over the environment are: actions that move objects or action that modify certain environment conditions like the heating or the cooling of a room.